serverlessworkflow/specification/specification.md

 If the `repeat` property is defined, the `waitForCompletion` should be assumed have the value of `true`.
-If the workflow explicitly triggers [compensation](#Workflow Compensation) and the SubFlow state was executed and defines its compensation state, it should be compensated once, no matter how many times its exection was executed as defined by the `repeat` property.
+If the workflow explicitly triggers [compensation](#Workflow Compensation) and the SubFlow state was executed and defines its compensation state, it should be compensated once, no matter how many times its was executed as defined by the `repeat` property.
 After each execution of the SubFlow state, if `repeat` is defined, the SubFlow state data at the end of the one execution should become the state data of the next execution.